SimonLeonKrug/pyalchemy/README.md

     **Returns**

   - **float**
-    The external potential of the system at coordinate $x$ and its $k$-th derivative
+    The external potential of the system at coordinate $x$

 - `rho(self, n, x)`